 Overlooking User Experience

 Even though an MVP is a simplified product, user experience (UX) still matters.
-If your MVP is difficult to use or frustrating, it will be hard to get meaningful feedback.
-Make sure your product is user-friendly, even with limited features.
+Getting meaningful feedback will be challenging if your MVP is annoying or difficult to use.
+Make sure, even with few features, your product is easily navigated.

 Ignoring Feedback

 Feedback from early users is gold.
 Don’t make the mistake of disregarding it.
-Act on user feedback to improve your product and ensure you’re building something people actually want.
+Use feedback from users to make your product better and guarantee that you are building what people really want.

 Rushing Development